-Silver-backed Jackal, Black-backed jackal
+Silver-backed jackal

-The black-backed jackal (Lupulella mesomelas ) is a medium-sized canine native to eastern and southern Africa.
+The Black-backed jackal (Lupulella mesomelas) is a medium-sized canine native to eastern and southern Africa.
 These regions are separated by roughly 900 kilometers.
+Compared to other members of the genus Canis, the Black-backed jackal is a very ancient species and has changed little since the Pleistocene, being the most basal wolf-like canine, alongside the closely related Side-striped jackal.

 No